gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

  mean(reject)
 ```

-### Type-I error control in the linear model
+#### Type-I error control in the linear model

-The following examples conduct Type-I error rate and power analysis in the linear model for 1DF tests.
+The following examples conduct Type-I error rate in the linear model.

+**Type-I error rate and violations of assumptions**:

   - Example 2 simualtes data under Gaussian assumptions, here type-I error rate is correct because the p-values we use for rejection are correct.
   - Example 3 uses exponential error terms, here assumptions are violated, thus, with small smaple size, p-values are incorrect and therefore, we do not have adequate type-I error control
   - Finally, Example 4 repeates Example 3 with larger sample size, here, because of the Central Limit Theorem (CLT) the p-values are approximately correct and therefore we have adequate type-I error control.

-##### Example 2: Type-I error control in the linear model with data simulated under Gaussian assumptions
+**Example 2**: Type-I error control in the linear model with data simulated under Gaussian assumptions

 ```r